oudream/RobWork/doc/sphinx/installation/ubuntu_compile.rst

 .. code-block:: shell

     sudo apt-get install swig liblua5.3-dev python3-dev python3-numpy default-jdk

+In Ubuntu 19.10 and newer you can use liblua5.4-dev instead of liblua5.3-dev.

 Google Test (optional) is used for unit tests in RobWork.
 If you are a developer and wants to develop code for the RobWork trunk, writing a